UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/notes.md

 * The die includes processor cores, render output units, frame buffers, thread scheduler, and texture mapping units
 * GPGPU technology is massively parallel compared to CPUs (more cores, more threads), is inexpensive, and programmable (e.g., with CUDA).
 * However GPGPU technology is accelerating faster than CPU technology.
+* CPUs are becoming more “GPU-like”; Increasing number of cores, Increasing vector parallelism,  and GPUs are becoming more “CPU-like”; Increasing levels and sizes of cache, Increasing capability of thread management

 ### Part 1: Programming GPGPUs
 * GPUs are not suitable for all programming tasks.
 Investigate other algorithms if possible.
 Break the problem into discrete sections of work that can be distributed to multiple tasks (decomposition).
 * The main challenge to the programmer - keep the GPGPU busy!
+* GeForce GTX 280 is 10 years old, still runs well.

 ### Part 1: OpenACC, OpenMP, CUDA
 * The CUDA API extends the C, C++ programming languages.
 Specific to NVIDIA hardware.